Can AI Prompt Humans? Multimodal Agents Prompt Players' Game Actions and Show Consequences to Raise Sustainability Awareness: Background

 According to the Brundtland Report, sustainable development is defined as "development that meets the needs of the present without jeopardizing the ability of future generations to meet their own needs" \cite{keeble1988brundtland}.
 Building on this philosophy, the United Nations (UN) established the Sustainable Development Goals (SDGs), which prioritize essential areas such as energy utilization, water, and nourishment \cite{fund2015sustainable}.
-The growing urgency of sustainability issues is gaining increasing attention~\cite{owusu2016review,harrington1992measuring,mihelcic2003sustainability}, leading to the need for the development and integration of new educational applications designed to promote sustainable practices and sustainable awareness among the public~\cite{altomonte2016interactive}.
-Games, especially serious games, are believed to serve as interactive tools to educate players on the complexities of sustainability, encouraging behavioral changes through engaging and immersive experiences~\cite{stanitsas2019facilitating,douglas2021gamification}.
-Various types of games have been developed with distinct objectives and target audiences to facilitate sustainability transition.
-For instance, "Keep Cool"~\cite{keepcool} is a board game that simulates climate negotiations, helping players understand the impacts of different climate policies.
-Similarly, "River Basin Game"~\cite{RiverBasin} is designed to teach water resource management by allowing players to manage and allocate water in a simulated river basin."World Without Oil"~\cite{worldwithoutoil} an alternate reality game, immerses players in a scenario where they must navigate a world facing an oil crisis, fostering awareness of energy dependency and sustainability.
-Additionally, digital games like "About That Forest"~\cite{about_that_forest} and "Fate of the World"~\cite{fate_of_the_world_wiki} task players with making decisions to mitigate climate change, balancing economic, social, and sustainable factors.
+The growing urgency of sustainability issues is gaining increasing attention~\cite{owusu2016review,harrington1992measuring,mihelcic2003sustainability}, leading to the need for the development and integration of new educational applications designed to promote sustainable practices and awareness among the public~\cite{altomonte2016interactive}.

+Games, particularly serious games, are believed to serve as interactive tools to educate players on the complexities of sustainability, encouraging behavioral changes through engaging and immersive experiences~\cite{stanitsas2019facilitating,douglas2021gamification}.
+Douglas and Brauer~\cite{douglas2021gamification} suggest that traditional serious games fit the SHIFT model~\cite{white2019shift}, which encourages pro-environmental actions.
+The SHIFT framework integrates five psychological factors: social influence, habit formation, individual self, feelings and cognition, and tangibility.
+It leverages social norms and identity to drive behavior change, supports habit-building through incentives and feedback, emphasizes personal benefits of sustainability, balances emotional appeals with clear information, and makes abstract environmental impacts more tangible.
+According to the SHIFT model, serious games use interactive gameplay to allow players to practice sustainable actions, with the potential to turn these behaviors into long-term habits and positively influence sustainable attitudes.